Where to Buy the Best Essential Oils

 Almost all oils from NAN were sourced directly from small farms (many are from third-world countries).
 Mr. Dean contracted with locals in the countries from where he sourced the oils, finds a quality farm, sets up a distiller, and extracts the oils.
 The oils are then sent to Native American, then sent for testing, and bottled.
 The only oils at NAN that are not from small farms are mainly the organic citrus oils.

-Since Rocky Mountain Oils purchased Native American Nutritionals, some of the sourcing has changed as the company has put a high priority on the purity and quality of the oils sold.
+Since Rocky Mountain Oils purchased Native American Nutritionals, some of the sourcing has changed as the company felt they had to make some changes to put a higher priority on the purity and quality of the oils sold.
 They source from small farms and also from leading experts in the industry.

 5. No Solvents